json-schema-org/website/CONTRIBUTING.md

 - If the issue is several years old, verify its relevance by asking in the comments.
 - Ensure the discussion within the issue has led to a clear, actionable decision.

+Before submitting a PR, please make sure:
+- The related Issue has already completed the [triage process](https://github.com/json-schema-org/.github/blob/main/TRIAGE.md) and has the label `Status Accepted` or `Status Available`.
+- You are assigned to work on this issue by a Maintainer or the Triage Team.
+Submitting a PR without getting assigned to the Issue may lead to the PR to get closed.

 Generally, pull requests should be made to the `main` branch.